 “Programming” indicates the highly-structured framework used to organize experience within your mind and body.

-NLP is considered by many to be a foremost field of study for achieving excellence in communication, shared leadership, creativity, and conflict resolution.
-It helps you explore how mental strategies, communication patterns, and value systems influence a wide range of your business and personal activities.
+NLP is considered by many to be a foremost field of study for achieving excellence in various areas of one’s life.
+Examples include- communication skills, cultivating high quality relationships, shared leadership, creativity, and overall emotional and physical health.
+NLP can help you explore how your mental strategies, communication patterns, value system, and the overall use of your body, significantly influence every aspect of your life.

-Originated by Milton Erikson, M.D., this discipline provides a view into how we construct, communicate, and self-identify within our individual models of reality.
+Originated by Milton Erickson, M.D., this discipline provides a view into how we construct, communicate, and self-identify within our individual models of reality.